gavinlyonsrepo/Cap_meter_arduino/README.md

 The positive pin is set to 5V, the negative to 0V.
 VA2 = (VA3*Cu)/(C1 + Cu).

-The value of C1 for any given arduino board wil have to be calibarted using a known cap for Cu for full accuracy I set it at 24.48pF in code(IN_STRAY_CAP_TO_GND) Found using equation.
+The value of C1 for any given Arduino board will have to be calibrated using a known cap for Cu for full accuracy I set it at 24.48pF in code(IN_STRAY_CAP_TO_GND) Found using equation.
 C1 = Cu *(VA3-VA2) / VA3, Where  Va2 is ADC value reported by code and VA3 is 5v or 1023.
 so for a known capacitor of 103pF giving a ADC value of 801 so C1 = 102pf * (1023-801)/ 1023 = 28.48pF.
 The user will have to change IN_STRAY_CAP_TO_GND for their system.

-Test a known cap get Adc value and then pop these values into equation above and put the C1 value into IN_STRAY_CAP_TO_GND  varible in code.
+Test a known cap get ADC value and then pop these values into equation above and put the C1 value into IN_STRAY_CAP_TO_GND  variable in code.
 The test displays 3 values
 * Capacitance in Farads
 * Time constant for test in mS